What Is A Living Trust And How Does It Work?

 Types Of Living Trusts

-The most common types of living trusts are the revocable and irrevocable trusts, though you should understand all your options to find the right one for you.
+The most common types of living trusts are revocable and irrevocable, though you should understand all your options to find the right one for you.

-True to its name, a revocable trust can be revoked, changed or altered while you are alive.
+You can revoke, change or alter a revocable trust.
 Since it is not set in stone at the time of signing, a revocable trust is a flexible option that allows you to take on the role of trustee and beneficiary while you’re alive.
-That way, you can continue to use and manage your assets in the trust as long as you are able.
-You can change the roles at any time or name successors to take over when it is necessary.
+That way, you can continue using and managing your assets in the trust as long as possible.
+With this type of trust, you can change the roles at any time or name successors to take over when necessary.

-There are also specialized trusts – revocable or irrevocable – for unique circumstances.
-For example, you can set up a charitable trust to send certain assets to a charity of your choice.
-Or, if you have a beneficiary with special needs, you can create a special needs trust that will keep them protected from losing other benefits.
-We’ll dive deeper into specialized trusts later.
+Specialized trusts accommodate unique circumstances.
+For example, you can set up a charitable trust to send specific assets to a charity of your choice.
+Or, if you have a beneficiary with special needs, you can create a special needs trust that will prevent them from losing other benefits.
+This guide will dive deeper into specialized trusts later.

 How Does A Living Trust Differ From A Will?

-When it comes to estate planning, wills are more common.
-Similar to a living trust, a will is a legal document that lays out how you want your assets allocated after your death.
-However, there are a few key differences between the two:
+Generally, it’s helpful to pair a living trust with a will to address your wealth and assets thoroughly.
+Similar to a living trust, a will is a legal document laying out how you want your assets allocated after your death.
+However, there are several key differences between the two:

-- Effective date: Wills take effect when you pass away.
-Living trusts take effect as soon as they are signed.
+- Effective date: A will takes effect when you pass away.
+A living trusts takes effect as soon as the trustor signs it.

 - Probate: Wills require a probate process before distributing assets.
+This feature means family members and other loved ones can contest the will during a public hearing.
 Living trusts do not require probate.

 - Cost: Wills typically cost less to prepare than living trusts, but they may rack up more costs for your beneficiaries due to probate.

-- Privacy: Wills are public record, while living trusts are handled privately.
+- Privacy: Wills enter the public record, while trustees privately handle the directives of living trusts.

-- Flexibility: Wills allow you to name guardians for underage children.
+- Flexibility: Wills allow you to name guardians for dependents and underage children.
 Living trusts do not.